 In the first year of this project, plasmids (loops of DNA) containing the CBC enzyme SBPase (sedoheptulose-1,7-bisphosphatase) and the starch synthesis enzyme AGPase (adenosine diphosphate glucose pyrophosphorylase) were constructed.
-Insertion of these plasmids (transformation) into leaflet explants and subsequent explant regeneration are being tested in a range of cultivars.
-Regeneration has shown to be successful for the cultivar Calypso and the experimental line EMR 773.
-Successfully transformed plantlets of Calypso have been now been generated after extensive troubleshooting of the transformation method.
-EMR 773 remains recalcitrant to regeneration, though transformation of the tissue is achievable.
+Insertion of these plasmids (transformation) into strawberry leaves and subsequent regeneration of transformed plants from this tissue were tested in a range of cultivars.
+Regeneration was shown to be successful for the cultivar Calypso and the experimental line EMR 773.
+Successfully transformed and fully regenerated plants of Calypso have been generated after extensive troubleshooting of the transformation method.
+EMR 773 was found to be recalcitrant to regeneration, though transformation of the tissue is achievable.
+Greater than 50 rooting transgenic Calypso lines have been successfully generated with the double expressing construct and are now ready for genetic selection and subsequent phenotyping.